sdu-concurrency/cybersecurity_days_2020/website/subpages/hotels.md

 The organisation does not hold a block at a particular hotel.
 To help you plan your trips, here are a few accommodation possibilities in the city centre.
-There is a direct bus from the centre to the University (the venue of the conference) running every 15 minutes.
-The ride takes about 25 minutes.

 <table class="table">
 <thead>